toonarmycaptain/dionysus/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 This project is open source, primarily aimed at teachers.
-This is a project designed primarily for teachers to present assessment results/snapshots of a classes' grades to students, using student created avatars instead of names.
+This is a project designed primarily for teachers to present assessment results/snapshots of a classes' grades to students in graphical form, using student created avatars instead of names.

 #### Table Of Contents
 [Code of Conduct](#code-of-conduct)